AquaDragon/VGC-speed-tier-explorer/README.md

 ### To-do (not in any order):
 - Add stage boosts: Dragon Dance/Quiver Dance (+1), Commander (+2)
 - Group regional formes into a single entry if they have the same speed
-- Update visuals: sprites, buttons & layout
+- Update visuals: buttons & layout
 - Allow user to add custom entries to the table
 - Update Pokédex to include other abilities